pragdave/earmark/README.md

 #### Plugins, reusing Earmark

-As long as you avoid endless recursion there is absolutely no problem to call `Earmark.as_html` in your plugin, consider the following example in which the plugin will parse markdown and render html verbatim (which uis stupid, that is what Earmark already does for you, but just to demonstrate the possibilities):
+As long as you avoid endless recursion there is absolutely no problem to call `Earmark.as_html` in your plugin, consider the following example in which the plugin will parse markdown and render html verbatim (which is stupid, that is what Earmark already does for you, but just to demonstrate the possibilities):

       iex> defmodule Again do